 An internship can help you put into practice the material you’re learning in your classes, and it can make your resume far more appealing after graduation.
 Beyond these benefits, though, an internship can also help enhance your professional skills, network with others in the industry, and decide if your chosen profession is a good fit.

-One question that often comes up for those pursuing a career within finance is whether it matters which university they attend.
+One question that often comes up for those pursuing a career in finance is whether it matters which university they attend.
 The most high-powered trading and investing careers are often linked with Ivy League universities.
 While many assumptions relating to finance prove inaccurate, this one does not.
 The best investment banks, consulting firms, and law firms all tend to hire graduates of Ivy League universities.
 This is good to know if you’re interested in working on Wall Street.

 If you’re interested in a trading or investing career anywhere outside of Wall Street, though, where you go matters less.
 The same concept applies to those pursuing graduate degrees at the most elite universities.